w3c/wot/plugfest/2018-bundang/preparation-intel.md

 The "name" field of Thing Description shall be of the following form: "IntelDeviceNumberLocation", where Location will be one of "Local" (at the Plugfest) or "Remote" (in the remote lab).
 Number will be used to distinguish multiple copies of the same kind of device (the sensor nodes are mostly duplicates of each other).
-The Number will always be at least 1 even if there is only one kind of device.
+The Number will always be at least 1 even if there is only one instance of that kind of device.

 Examples:
   * IntelRGB2Remote